CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise02-dev.md

 ## Overview

 In this exercise, you will develop advanced threat hunting capabilities using **Kusto Query Language (KQL)** across **Microsoft Sentinel's data lake**.
 You will start by understanding the structure and capabilities of the data lake tier for long-term storage and cost-effective querying.
-Next, you will craft sophisticated KQL queries to hunt for indicators of compromise, suspicious behaviors, and advanced attack patterns across multiple data sources.
+Next, you will craft sophisticated KQL queries to hunt for indicators of compromise, suspicious behaviours, and advanced attack patterns across multiple data sources.
 Finally, you will create hunting queries that can be saved and reused, establishing a repeatable threat hunting methodology for your security team.

 ## Lab Objectives